 The Best PlayStation Plus Black Friday 2020 Deals for PS4 and PS5

-At the time of writing, a PlayStation Plus Black Friday deal is happening right here at CDKeys where you can get 12-months for $32.99 via an instant digital code.
-Their codes are legit and will work, but if you want to go with something more familiar, a similar PS Plus deal is available here on eBay via top seller neogames for $33.50.
+At the time of writing, a PlayStation Plus Black Friday deal on a 12-month membership is happening here on eBay via top seller neogames for $32.99.
+You can also get a similar deal right here at CDKeys $33.19 via an instant digital code.

 Benefits of a PlayStation Plus Membership

 Note that the free PlayStation Plus games for November 2020 are now live (Middle-earth: Shadow of War and Hollow Knight: Voidheart Edition) - and the collection includes a PS5 game (Bugsnax).
 Sony has also confirmed that this will be the format moving forward into the PS5 era.
-Here's a peek at what free games we might get for December.
+The PlayStation Plus free games for December have also been revealed, and will be available starting on December 1st.

 If you are lucky enough to be a PS5 owner, one of the huge new benefits of a PlayStation Plus membership is the PlayStation Plus Collection.
 If you're unfamiliar, the PS Plus Collection currently offers 20 PS4 games to play for free - and that's on top of the three free games mentioned above.
 You'll also need a PlayStation Plus membership to back up your PS5 saves for the time being.